 Traveling to the Maldives is a dream come true for many travelers.
 But, when trying to decide where to stay in the Maldives, the options can be daunting.
 They all seem so amazing, with overwater bungalows, beach front villas, and private islands.
-So, how can you choose the best ones?
+So, how can you choose the best place to stay in the Maldives?
 I asked some of our favorite travel bloggers about where they stayed in the Maldives.
-Here are their recommendations, as well as ours, on where to stay in the Maldives!
+Here are their recommendations, as well as ours, on the best places to stay in the Maldives!

 Where To Stay In The Maldives

 - Maldives Luxury Resorts